sarahdeecee/lighthouse-web-notes/Week_1/Day_4/Lecture_Notes.md

 thisIsAnArray.forEach(function() { console.log('blah'); }) // array is using dot function -> means it's an object
 ```

-Callback: a function that get passed to another function to be invoked by that second function
+**Callback:** a function that get passed to another function to be invoked by that second function

-A higher order functinon (HOF): a function that accept another function as an argument
+**Higher Order Function (HOF):** a function that accept another function as an argument
-Variables can be funcion valued
+* e.g. forEach, filter

 ```javascript
 const runMe = function(callback) { // parameter is 'callback' => HOF // callback if function valued
   callback('Elise');